Rehabilitation services: CancerSkip section navigation

 Before you begin cancer treatment, rehabilitation can help you build strength and endurance.
 While you are undergoing treatment, it can help you maintain physical well-being and reduce discomfort.
 After treatment, it can help you regain function and strength.

-At Courage Kenny Rehabilitation Institute, you receive comprehensive rehabilitation care options to address your unique needs that affect daily life and well-being at each stage of your cancer treatment and survivorship.
+At Courage Kenny Rehabilitation Institute, you receive comprehensive rehabilitation care options to address your unique needs at each stage of your treatment and survivorship.

 These may include lymphedema, fatigue, musculoskeletal pain, joint stiffness, weakness, cognitive problems, balance problems, and issues with communication, swallowing or eating.